 (2) The Minister shall prepare a report based on his review of this Act and shall, as soon as practicable after the preparation thereof, cause the report to be laid before each House of Parliament.

 [Section 44 inserted by No. 96 of 1985 s.
-21; amended by No. 11 of 1995 ss.12 and 57.]
+21; amended by No. 11 of 1995 s.
+12 and 57.]

 Notes

-1 This is a compilation of the Marketing of Potatoes Act 1946 and includes the amendments made by the other written laws referred to in the following table 1a.
+1 This reprint is a compilation as at 10 February 2006 of the Marketing of Potatoes Act 1946 and includes the amendments made by the other written laws referred to in the following table 1a.
+The table also contains information about any reprint.

 Compilation table